Horse breeding: Terminology

-"Linebreeding" technically is the duplication of fourth generation or more distant ancestors.
+"Linebreeding" technically is the duplication of fourth-generation or more distant ancestors.
 However, the term is often used more loosely, describing horses with duplication of ancestors closer than the fourth generation.
-It also is sometimes used as a euphemism for the practice of inbreeding, a practice that is generally frowned upon by horse breeders, though used by some in an attempt to fix certain traits.
+It also is sometimes used as a euphemism for the practice of inbreeding, a practice that is generally frowned upon by horse breeders, though used by some in an attempt to change certain traits.

 Estrous cycle of the mare

-The estrous cycle (also spelled oestrous) controls when a mare is sexually receptive toward a stallion, and helps to physically prepare the mare for conception.
-It generally occurs during the spring and summer months, although some mares may be sexually receptive into the late fall, and is controlled by the photoperiod (length of the day), the cycle first triggered when the days begin to lengthen.
-The estrous cycle lasts about 19–22 days, with the average being 21 days.
-As the days shorten, the mare returns to a period when she is not sexually receptive, known as anestrus.
-Anestrus – occurring in the majority of, but not all, mares – prevents the mare from conceiving in the winter months, as that would result in her foaling during the harshest part of the year, a time when it would be most difficult for the foal to survive.